Skip to content

 Karaeng Pattingalloang: When Knowledge Ruled the Seas

-Intellectually, he embodied a synthesis between local Bugis-Makassar traditions and global knowledge systems—an early example […]
+Intellectually, he embodied a synthesis between local Bugis-Makassar traditions and […]

 Maritime Fightersdenun26.03.202626.03.2026